NTX-1955 for the treatment of generalized anxiety disorder (GAD)

 NTX-1511 for the treatment of rare neurodevelopmental disorders

 Dup15q syndrome is a rare genetic neurodevelopmental disorder caused by maternal copy number gains of the 15q11.2-q13.1 region on chromosome 15, and is characterized by hypotonia, motor impairment and cognitive delays.
-The prevalence of dup15q11 is unknown, but may be as high as 1 in 5,000 individuals in the general population1.
-There are currently no safe and effective treatments that are approved for management of Dup15q.
+The prevalence of Dup15q11 is unknown, but may be as high as 1 in 5,000 individuals in the general population.
+1 There are currently no disease-modifying treatments approved for management of Dup15q syndrome.

 NTX-1511 Mechanism: